Azure-Samples/ms-identity-java-webapi/README.md

 1. On the left hand menu, choose **Certificates & Secrets** and click on `New client secret` in the **Client Secrets** section:

    - Type a key description (of instance `app secret`),
-   - Select a key duration of either **In 1 year**, **In 2 years**, or **Never Expires**.
+   - Select one of the provided key durations as per your security needs.
-   - When you save this page, the key value will be displayed, copy, and save the value in a safe location.
-   - You'll need this key later to configure the project.
-This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Azure portal.
+   - When you save this page, the key value will be displayed.
+Copy and save the value in a safe location.
+You'll need this key later to configure the project.
+This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible in the Azure portal.

-#### Configure the msal-webapp-sample to use your Azure AD tenant
+#### Configure the **msal-web-sample** to use your Azure AD tenant

 Open `application.properties` in the src/main/resources folder.
 Fill in with your tenant and app registration information noted in registration step.

-Replace *Enter_the_Tenant_Id_Here* with the tenant id, *Enter_the_Application_Id_here* with the Application Id and *Enter_the_Client_Secret_Here* with the key value noted.
+- Replace *Enter_the_Tenant_Id_Here* with the Directory (tenant) ID.
+- *Enter_the_Application_Id_here* with the Application (client) ID.

-If you did not use the  default redirect URIs, then you'll have to update `aad.redirectUriSignin` and `aad.redirectUriGraph` as well with the registered redirect URIs.
-> You can use any host and port number, but the path must stay the same (/msal4jsample/secure/aad and /msal4jsample/graph/me) as these are mapped to the controllers that will process the requests.
+- *Enter_the_Client_Secret_Here* with the client secret value noted earlier.

-#### Register the webapi app
+#### Register the web Api app (java-webapi)

 1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New registration**.
-1. Enter a friendly name for the application, for example 'java-webapi', select "Accounts in any organizational directory and personal Microsoft Accounts (e.g. Skype, Xbox, Outlook.com)".
+1. Enter a friendly name for the application, for example 'java-webapi', select **Accounts in any organizational directory and personal Microsoft Accounts (e.g. Skype, Xbox, Outlook.com)**.
 1. Click **Register** to register the application.
 1. On the left hand menu, click on **Overview** and :
     - copy **Application (client) ID**